Remi Wolf on her upcoming tour new music and DJ Khaled at the VMAs

 Her tour kicks of on September 12 in Santa Cruz, California and runs until January of 2023 in Brisbane, Australia.
 View ticket details here.

-Remi Wolf also to us she’s busy, “making music” adding, “I don’t really know when that’s going to happen or be in the world, but it’s being worked on.”
+Remi Wolf also told us she’s busy, “making music” adding, “I don’t really know when that’s going to happen or be in the world, but it’s being worked on.”

 The 2022 MTV VMAs saw performances from Eminem and Snoop Dogg, Måneskin, Panic!
 At The Disco, and more.
 Jack Harlow kicked off the night with a special performance of ‘First Class’ with Fergie, while Lizzo brought her new single ‘2 Be Loved (Am I Ready)’ to the VMAs stage.

 Harlow had seven nominations at this year’s MTV VMAs 2022, equal with Lil Nas X and Kendrick Lamar.
-Doja Cat and Harry Styles follow behind on six nods, while Taylor Swift is in the running for five awards.
+Doja Cat and Harry Styles followed behind on six nods, while Taylor Swift was in the running for five awards.
 View the full list of winners here.